 If you don’t like how the smaller images are automatically cropped, you can re-crop them or replace them with other images that are the same size.

-You can view performance data for native ads in two places:
+You can view performance data for Microsoft Audience Ads in two places: